Dave Lawson (musician): Early years and Greenslade

+Lawson was educated at Lyndhurst, Charterhouse and Tonbridge School, where he received his first formal music training.
+He studied the music with the Royal Air Force School of Music, developing his performance skills, mostly on piano.
+He also studied clarinet, flute and soprano saxophone.
+He studied privately with the noted jazz pianist and composer Stan Tracey.
+After five years with the RAF, he studied piano again with Tracey.

+Greenslade

 During the 1970s Lawson was a member of Greenslade, an English progressive rock band which formed in the autumn of 1972.
 They made their live debut at Frankfurt's Zoom Club in November 1972, with a line-up of Dave Greenslade (keyboards), Tony Reeves (bass guitar and double bass), Andrew McCulloch (drums and percussion) and Lawson (keyboards and vocals).

 The band recorded four studio albums: